juanfmange/juanfmange/README.md

 - 👋 Hi, I’m @juanfmange
 - 👀 I’m interested in ...
 Software & Hardware development
 - 🌱 I’m currently learning ...
-Solidity
+Solidity and python
 - 💞️ I’m looking to collaborate on ...
-Smart Contracts
+Smart Contracts and Data Science
-- 📫 How to reach me ... juanfmange@gmail.com
+- 📫 How to reach me ... juanfmange@gmail.com or jmange@transmodal.com.mx

 <!---
 juanfmange/juanfmange is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.